 |Even with the most powerful products, the range extension isn’t huge.
 If you have a long garden, a range extender is unlikely to reach the end.
 There can also be a decrease in speeds.|

 |None – other than your existing wireless router and a plug socket!
 Just plug and play.|

 |Garden Offices that aren’t too far away from your house and don’t need a strong connection.|

 |£20 – £50, depending on where and who you buy the extender from.|

 An ethernet cable is the old reliable when it comes to getting internet access.
-Ethernet cables provide a super-strong and consistent wired connection because data is sent along a cable rather than through the air!
+It provides a super-strong and consistent wired connection because data is sent along a cable rather than through the air!
 An ethernet cable will be able to replicate the speed and ping that your internet router receives.

-Buying an ethernet cable is easy and cheap, even for ones that are super long.
-It’s installing one for a garden office that is the hard part.
+Investing in one is easy and cheap, even for ones that are super long, except the installation part.